Jason2Brownlee/AuthoritySite/README.md

 I have written a book of my own on the subject (for my sons) telling the story of how I built, ran, and sold a 7-figure site (titled "_The Story of Machine Learning Mastery: How I Built, Operated, and Sold a Multimillion-Dollar Website_").
 I may release it publicly one day, but not yet.
 Until then, this project contains my best advice in the form of a reading list.

 I used to direct people to my goodreads [authority shelf](https://www.goodreads.com/review/list/5243638-jason?shelf=authority-site) and [writing shelf](https://www.goodreads.com/review/list/5243638-jason?shelf=writing), but it is too hard to navigate.

-**Remember**: Reading books without changing behavior or taking action is procrastination.
-Start then read.

 ## Thesis